kmnhan/erlabpy/docs/source/user-guide/imagetool.rst

 ---------------------------
 One drawback of using interactive tools inside Jupyter notebooks is that the tool execution is a blocking call.
 This means that you cannot run any other code while the tool is running.
-As a workaround, we provide :class:`ImageToolManager
+As a workaround, we provide a standalone application called :class:`ImageToolManager <erlab.interactive.imagetool.ImageToolManager>`.
-<erlab.interactive.imagetool.ImageToolManager>`.

 In the environment where ERLabPy installed, run ``itool-manager`` in a terminal to start the manager application.
 Subsequent calls to :func:`itool